Salami slicing tactics

 Salami slicing tactics, also known as salami slicing, salami tactics, the salami-slice strategy, or salami attacks, is the practice of using a series of many small actions to produce a much larger action or result that would be difficult or unlawful to perform all at once.

-Politically, the term is used to describe a divide and conquer process of threats and alliances used to overcome opposition.
-With it, an aggressor can influence and eventually dominate a landscape, typically political, in piecemeal fashion.
-Opposition is eliminated "slice by slice" until its members realize, usually too late, that it has been virtually neutralized in its entirety.
-In some cases, the tactics include the creation of several factions within an opposing political party, followed by its dismantling from the inside, without giving the affected parties the opportunity to protest or react.
-Salami tactics are most likely to succeed when its perpetrators keep their true long-term motives hidden and maintain a posture of cooperativeness and helpfulness while engaged in gradual subversion.
+Salami tactics are used extensively in geopolitics and war games as a method of achieving goals gradually without provoking significant escalation.

-Financially, the term "salami attack" is used to describe schemes by which large sums are fraudulently accumulated by repeated transfers of imperceptibly small sums of money.
+In finance, the term "salami attack" is used to describe schemes by which large sums are fraudulently accumulated by repeated transfers of imperceptibly small sums of money.